-Guests stay in a beautifully appointed but oh-so-quirky bright yellow guest house.
-At Mill Creek Ranch, every detail has been considered, down to the old-fashioned lamps, a tiny chapel with a bell and a ragtime player piano in the dining hall.
-Sip lemonade out of boot-shaped glasses.
-Country music streams from the buildings during the day.
-Unwind... in the indoor hot tub in a former greenhouse that is always toasty, even on chilly nights.
+Guests stay in a beautifully appointed, but quirky, bright yellow guest house.
+At Mill Creek Ranch, every detail has been considered, down to the antique lamps, a tiny chapel with a bell and a ragtime player piano in the dining hall.

-Make sure you book a ride on this historic railroad, which crosses between Colorado and New Mexico more than 10 times in a single ride.Continue to 7 of 12 below.
+Make sure you book a ride on this historic railroad, which crosses between Colorado and New Mexico more than 10 times in a single journey.